Author: Harriett Boultwood

 Author: Harriett Boultwood (1849–1926)

-Biography: Harriett Boultwood was born in 1849 in Lewisham, the daughter of bootmaker Thomas Boultwood.
+Biography: Harriett Boultwood was born on 29 May 1849 in Lewisham, the daughter of bootmaker Thomas Boultwood.
 Her early life cannot be traced, but as a young woman she trained as a school teacher for the National Schools, an occupation she held for her entire life.
 Her elder sister Emma Boultwood ("Emma Leslie") was the prolific author of historical and juvenile tales.
-Following in her sister's wake, she wrote a dozen or so fiction titles herself.
+Following in her sister's wake, she wrote dozens of fiction titles herself for religious-minded publishers and magazines.
+Despite her career, the Royal Literary Fund turned down her request for assistance in 1891.
 In the twentieth century, she moved to Richmond, Yorkshire to work in the local school.
 She never married and died there in 1926.

 - Acting on the Square: A Schoolboy's Diary.
 1 vol. London: J. F. Shaw, 1887.